AshutoshGanguly123/MultiModelSentimentEval/readme.md

 # Overview
 This project implements a data pipeline for real-time sentiment prediction using various pretrained BERT and GPT models.
-The models can be finetuned using the finetune.py on custom dataset All the available models can be simultaneously trained and tested with model metrics being populated using finetune_all.py The pipeline is implemented using Flask, Kafka, and the Transformers library.
+The models can be finetuned using the finetune.py on custom dataset.
+All the available models can be simultaneously trained and tested with model metrics being populated using finetune_all.py The pipeline is implemented using Flask, Kafka, and the Transformers library.